Symplectic, Poisson, and contact geometry on scattering manifolds: Generalities

-\begin{Example}{\bf (Euclidean Geometry)} We can apply Theorem \ref{scaling} to the $b$-tangent bundle $^bTM \to M$ over a pair $(M,Z)$, and rescale using the subbundle $0\to Z$.
-The resulting bundle ${^{sc}TM}\to M$ is called the {\bf\emph{scattering tangent bundle}}.
-If $x$ is a defining function for $Z$, and $y_1,\dots,y_n$ are local coordinates in $Z$, then the vector fields form a local basis for ${^{sc}TM}$.
-The dual bundle ${^{sc}T^*M}\to M$ is called the {\bf\emph{scattering cotangent bundle}} and is locally generated by The anchor map is inclusion into the $b$-tangent bundle and then into the tangent bundle $TM$.
-In the same way, the bracket is induced by the standard Lie bracket on $TM$.
+{\bf \emph{ Scattering tangent bundle.}} Next we rescale the $b$-tangent bundle $^bTM \to M$ over a pair $(M,Z)$ using the subbundle $0\to Z$.
+The resulting bundle ${^{sc}TM}\to M$ is called the {\emph{scattering tangent bundle}}.
+If $x$ is a local defining function for $Z$, and $y_1,\dots,y_n$ are local coordinates in $Z$, then the vector fields

-To see the relation with Euclidean geometry, we consider Euclidean space with its standard metric.
-By performing the spherical compactification described in the Introduction, near the boundary this metric is where $g_{\mathbb{S}}$ is the standard metric on the sphere.
-The vector fields of bounded pointwise length with respect to $g$ are the sections of the scattering-tangent bundle ${}^{sc}T\bar{\mathbb{R}}^n$ and $g$ is naturally interpreted as a metric on ${}^{sc}T\bar{\mathbb{R}}^n$.
-For more details, see Section 1.8 of \cite{MelroseRedBook}.